izzatrazab/boilerplate-laravel-snappy/README.md

 1. composer install
 2. pnpm install (or any node package manager that you use)
 3. pnpm install mailwind -g
-4. setup your .env file (you can copy env.example file provided)
+4. Set up your .env file (you can copy the supplied .env.example) and replace the `SNAPPY_MACHINE` value with your machine type.
+Check config/snappy to see what’s happening under the hood.
+I’ve already included wkhtml binaries for several architectures.
 5. php artisan migrate
 6. php artisan key:generate

-7. go to snappy config file, pick wkhtmltopdf path according to your machine By now you should be able to export blade to pdf
+By now you should be able to export blade to pdf